-The autumn of 2020 saw the unveiling of four new iPhone handsets: the 12, 12 mini, 12 Pro and 12 Pro Max.
+Last autumn saw the unveiling of four new iPhone handsets: the 12, 12 mini, 12 Pro and 12 Pro Max.
 Add that to the SE, 11 and XR, all of which are still available, and you've got seven different iPhones to choose from.

 For many diehard fans the obvious choice is the most recent iPhone with the best specs.
 But many people simply don't need - or can't afford - the most expensive model.
-So you have to think about what matters.
+So you must think about what matters.

 What's your budget?
 How large a screen do you want and need?
 Are you happy with a single-lens camera on the back, or is it worth paying extra for twin or triple lenses?